The Energy Mergers & Acquisitions Review: USA

 Purchase agreements and documentation

-Recent developments affect the way parties in the US conclude purchase agreements and draft documentation.
+Recent developments affect the way parties in the US negotiate purchase agreements and draft documentation.

 i Oil and gas